 This two-year clinical fellowship program is intended to provide additional clinical and academic experience in pediatric and adolescent gynecology for individuals who have completed a basic residency program in obstetrics and gynecology and who wish to pursue careers as clinician educators or investigators in academic medical centers.
 The program is based in the Division of Pediatric and Adolescent Gynecology, Cincinnati Children’s Hospital Medical Center, and is directed by Lesley Breech, M.D.

 The Pediatric and Adolescent Gynecology (PAG) Fellowship Program seeks to support the interdisciplinary model of gynecological care.
 In this successful format, trained gynecologists work side-by-side with a multidisciplinary team of providers to provide comprehensive care for girls with complex reproductive health issues.
 The PAG program maintains a referral practice of pediatric and adolescent gynecology within the Department of Surgery.
 Our program maintains an ongoing relationship with the Division of Adolescent Medicine, which also houses the teaching program for pediatric residents, U.C. medical students, and the fellowship in Adolescent Medicine.

-Only four obstetrics-gynecology subspecialty fellowships are recognized by the American College of Graduate Medical Education (ACGME) and the American Board of Obstetricians and Gynecologists (ABOG): reproductive endocrinology and infertility; maternal-fetal medicine; gynecologic oncology; and urogynecology/reconstructive pelvic surgery.
-It is unclear when the subspecialty of pediatric and adolescent gynecology will be recognized as an additional formal area of subspecialization in the near future, given its small area of concentration.
+Only four obstetrics-gynecology subspecialty fellowships are recognized by the American College of Graduate Medical Education (ACGME) and the American Board of Obstetricians and Gynecologists (ABOG): reproductive endocrinology and infertility; maternal-fetal medicine; gynecologic oncology; and urogynecology / reconstructive pelvic surgery.
+It is unclear when the subspecialty of pediatric and adolescent gynecology will be recognized as an additional formal area of subspecialization, given its small area of concentration.
 However, ABOG has demonstrated interest in the growing discipline with the establishment of a focused practice designation certification process in 2017.
-The subspecialty of pediatric and adolescent gynecology is a viable area of focus within the field.
+The subspecialty of pediatric and adolescent gynecology continues to grow as a desired focus area within the field.
 There are approximately 400 members of the professional organization, the North American Society for Pediatric and Adolescent Gynecology (NASPAG), which comprises pediatricians, internists, and family medicine, as well as gynecologists.
 The Council on Resident Education in Obstetrics and Gynecology lists a number of objectives related to pediatric and adolescent gynecology.